SkiFire13/master-thesis/chapters/4-implementation.typ

     total: 0.016
 ```

-Finally, mCRL2 converts the pbes file into a boolean parity game and solves it.
+Finally, the `pbes2bool` was used to convert the pbes file into a boolean parity game and solve it.
+It should be noted that $mu$-calculus also admits an ad-hoc translation to parity games, which we would expect to be better than our generic approach.

 ```cmd
 > pbes2bool bridge_report_17.pbes -rjittyc --timings